-- 5.2.10 Adjust Throttle Lever Tension.
+5.2.10 Adjust Throttle Lever Tension.

-- a) Stop engine and remove key.

-- b) Tension in throttle lever can be adjusted by adjusting the tightness of the lever pivot bolt, which is located under the console (See Figure 15).
+- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Tension in throttle lever can be adjusted by adjusting the tightness of the lever pivot bolt, which is located under the console (See Figure 13).

+FIGURE 13 THROTTLE TENSION

-- 5.2.11 Electric Clutch Adjustment:
+5.2.11 Electric Clutch Adjustment:

-- Units have Warner clutches and no adjustment is necessary.
+No adjustment is necessary.

-- 5.2.12 Reverse Indicator Adjustment:
+5.2.12 Reverse Indicator Adjustment:

-- a) Stop engine and remove ignition key.

-- b) Tilt seat forward.

-- c) Begin with either the left or right motion control lever.
-Move lever to the neutral position and pull lever back until the clevis pin (on arm below pivot shaft) contacts the end of the slot (just beginning to put pressure on spring), See Fig 17. - d) Check where lever is relative to notch in console (should be centered allowing lever to pivot outward to the neutral lock position). - e) If adjustment is needed, loosen the nut against the yoke and while applying slight rearward pressure on the motion control lever, turn the head of the adjustment bolt in the appropriate direction until lever is centered (keeping rearward pressure on the lever will keep the pin at the end of the slot and allow the adjustment bolt to move the lever to the appropriate position).
-Tighten lock nut. - f) Repeat on opposite side of unit. - 5.2.13 Motion control linkage adjustment.
+- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Tilt seat forward. - c) Begin with either the left or right motion control lever.
+Move lever to the neutral position and pull lever back until the clevis pin (on arm below pivot shaft) contacts the end of the slot (just beginning to put pressure on spring), See Figure 14. - d) Check where lever is relative to notch in console (should be centered allowing lever to pivot outward to the neutral lock position). - e) If adjustment is needed, loosen the nut against the yoke and while applying slight rearward pressure on the motion control lever, turn the head of the adjustment bolt in the appropriate direction until lever is centered (keeping rearward pressure on the lever will keep the pin at the end of the slot and allow the adjustment bolt to move the lever to the appropriate position).
+Tighten lock nut. - f) Repeat on opposite side of unit.

+5.2.13 Motion control linkage adjustment.

-• Engine must be running and drive wheels must be turning so motion control adjustment can be performed.
+Engine must be running and drive wheels must be turning so motion control adjustment can be performed.